 In New South Wales, figures from the state government's Victims Services program revealed the number of domestic violence victims seeking urgent assistance increased by 10%.
 Numbers of both male and female victims turning to front line services increased, with the greatest spikes in Central Sydney, St George, Orange, Wagga Wagga and Newcastle.

 How is the Australian government increasing help and support?

 On 29 March 2020 the federal government unveiled an initial $150 million to support Australians experiencing domestic, family and sexual violence due to the fallout from coronavirus.

 The funding will boost programs under the National Plan to reduce Violence against Women and their Children including 1800RESPECT (national domestic, family and sexual violence counselling service); Mensline Australia (national counselling service for men affected by or considering using violence); and the Trafficked People Program (supports victims of human trafficking, forced marriage, slavery and slavery-like practices).

-The Sisters of Charity Foundation is working to help victims of domestic violence
+How does the Sisters of Charity Foundation help victims of domestic violence?

 Our Community Grants program helps fund vital community projects and programs that help those experiencing domestic violence escape unsafe situations and start a new life.

 In the 2020/21 financial year we provided $60,000 in grants to domestic violence organisations Hearts of Purple, the LIVEfree Project, The Haven: Nepean Women's Shelter, House to Grow, You Matter, and Moving Forward DFV Case Management Services.